blekhmanlab/rxivist/paper/figures.md

   )
 ```

-## Figure S3: Downloads by year posted
+## Figure 2, figure supplement 3: Downloads by year posted

-### Figure S3a: Downloads in first month on bioRxiv
+### Figure 2, figure supplement 3(a): Downloads in first month on bioRxiv

 Query written to `downloads_by_first_month.csv`: